eswlab/orphan-prediction/evidence_based_pipeline/README.md

 4. If using `class2` please execute the instructions in the `class2_instructions.sh` to setup `class2`

 5. Mikado and orfipy steps are executed in a separate conda environment.
 This conda environment file is located in the `envs/` directory.

 ## Setting up pipeline

 The main pipeline configuration file is `config.yaml`.
 Edit this file to change the pipeline behaviour such as reference genome, hisat2 index, output directoy, mikado and orfipy options.

-### Prepare Arabidopsis thaliana reference data
+### Prepare reference genome data
-If working with Arabidopsis thaliana, execute the script `prepare_data.sh` to download the reference genome and build a hisat2 index:
+**To test pipeline with* *Arabidopsis thaliana**, execute the script `prepare_data.sh` to download the reference genome and build a hisat2 index:

 ```
 conda activate orphan_prediction